carloscabo/npm-gulp-replacement/README.md

 npm link node-sass --save-dev
 npm link uglify-js --save-dev
 ````
-This will create a `node_modules` folder in your project with two symbolic links inside...
+This will create a `node_modules` folder in your project with two symbolic links inside... **;)**

 ## 5. Customize the paths
-Open `assets-compiler.config.json`, take a look around and customize the paths for your project's assets, destination files, etc. A little in-depth explanation of some of the options:
+Open `assets-compiler.config.json`, take a look around and **customize the paths for your project's assets, destination files, etc.** A little in-depth explanation of some of the options:
 ````javascript
 {
   // npm-gulp-replacement options